Originally published in the Union College Magazine, Spring 2011

 Remote access "We are connected virtually to Arecibo via computers, which means we can control the Arecibo computers using our local mouse and keyboard," Koopmann said.
 "We can steer the telescope and monitor the observations in real time as they are recorded by the electronics in Puerto Rico."

-Union's remote laboratory is a particularly important part of the physics freshmen seminar.
+Union's remote laboratory is a particularly important part of the physics first year seminar.
 During the class, students conduct a remote observing run and then analyze collected data.

 This linkage between the College and observatory makes it possible for students to experience the collaborative nature of modern scientific survey projects.
 As part of the Undergraduate ALFALFA Team, for instance, participating schools are working together to study how the environment around a group of galaxies might affect their evolution.
 It marks the first time astronomers have been able to investigate a large number of galaxy groups, each over a large expanse of sky.